idaholab/Deep-Lynx/readme.md

 - `docker:postgres:build` Creates a docker image containing a Postgres 12 data source, along with all needed extensions.
 - `docker:postgres:run` Runs previously created Postgres.
 - `docker:postgres:clean` Stops the Postgres docker container run by the command above and deletes the container and image.
-- `gremlin:docker:up` Creates and runs a container with the TinkerGraph database and its Gremlin API endpoint exposed on port 8182.
-- `gremlin:docker:down` Stops the TinkerGraph container.
 - `watch` Runs `nodemon` using the `nodemon.json` configuration file.
 This runs the application and automatically rebuilds it when file changes are detected.
 - `start` Compiles and runs the application.
 - `build:dev` Compiles the application in development mode.
 - `test`: Runs all tests using the `.env` file to configure application and tests.
-- `generate:documentation` Generates HTML documentation.
+- `migrate`: Runs the database migration tool.

 ## Development